 - Repair costs for any damage to their vehicles or other property

 Victims of drunk driving accidents may also be entitled to additional compensation in the form of punitive damages.

 It’s important for victims of teen drunk driving accidents not wait until the criminal charges against the teen have been resolved before filing their claim.
 Your Virginia DUI accident attorney can help you prepare your case and advocate for you with the driver’s insurance company or any other legal actions that may be necessary.

-If you have been injured or have lost a family member in a drunk driving crash, contact a skilled Virginia DUI accident attorney to find out what legal recourse you may have against the at-fault driver.
+If you have been injured or have lost a family member in a drunk driving crash, contact a skilled Virginia Beach car accident attorney to find out what legal recourse you may have against the at-fault driver.
 Our Virginia injury law firm offers car accident victims a free car accident injury guide, as well as a free wrongful death guide for families who have lost a loved one in an accident.